Test the OpenSmart TFT IL9320 Display 2.8 inch

 It's bundled pack with other needed libraries like Adafruit_GFX, OPENSMART_TFT and TouchScreen.

-OPENSMART_TFT is basically the good known MCUFRIEND_kbv with added examples and probably some minor changes.
+The OPENSMART_TFT is basically the good known MCUFRIEND_kbv with added examples and probably some minor changes.
 This library shouldn't be installed via Library manager but must be just copied into your library folder.

-the library Adafruit_TFTLCD_Library must (can) be installed using the Library manager.
+The library Adafruit_TFTLCD_Library must (can) be installed using the Library manager.

-as I have a shield (not a wired breadboard), I've uncommented the
+As I have a shield (not a wired breadboard), I've uncommented the

 #define USE_ADAFRUIT_SHIELD_PINOUT 1